- Treasurer's Office

 Real Estate Tax

-The 2022 real estate tax rate is $0.725 per $100 of assessed value.
+The 2023 real estate tax rate is $0.583 per $100 of assessed value.
 All real estate is assigned an assessed value by the Real Estate Assessment Office.
 Real estate is assessed at 100% of market value.
-The tax rate for the calendar year is adopted by the Board of Supervisors in late April along with the adoption of the budget.
+The tax rate for the calendar year is adopted by the Board of Supervisors in late April/early May along with the adoption of the budget.

 Active duty military personnel who own real property in Gloucester County are subject to the same real estate taxes as all other property owners.
 This applies regardless of whether they also own property in their permanent place of residence.

 The Board of Supervisors adopts a tax rate for real estate each year when the budget is approved.
 Taxes are collected in two installments but may be paid in full by June 30th, if the taxpayer so desires.
 Bills for the first half are mailed in early June, and are due June 30th.
 Second half bills are mailed in early November, and are due on December 5th.